-His life was nearly perfect and flawless, since he got everything easily.
+Qianlong Emperor’s life was nearly perfect since he got everything easily.

 Change of Policy and Recovery of Ruling Classes' Privilege

-But Hong Li, now the Qian Long Emperor, considered some of his father’s policies being too strict; so he released many officers that his father imprisoned before, and recovered ruling class’ privileges by abrogating his father’s “everyone pays taxes” policy.
+Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before, and recovered ruling class’ privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.

-Then, he burnt some of his father’s articles that includes “too radical” ideas, and adjusted some other policies, in order to make sure that the ruling class was united and satisfied.
+Then, he burnt some of his father’s articles that include “too radical” ideas, and adjusted some other policies, to make sure that the ruling class was united and satisfied.

-His changing on systems, however, made the government became corrupted more and more.
+His changes in systems, however, made the government became decayed more and more.

-The current territory of China was mostly settled, agriculture and population was steadily increased, and the exchequer was always filled with large numbers of gold.
+Under his reign, the Qing Empire reach the peak, when agriculture and population were steadily increasing, and the exchequer was always filled with large numbers of gold.

-Later, he was quite satisfied with his empire’s prosperity, and believed himself as a perfect monarch, even one of the best in the history of China.
+Gradually, the Qianlong Emperor became quite satisfied with his empire’s prosperity and believed himself as a perfect monarch, even one of the best in the history of China.

 Large Scale Cultural Havoc Implemented by Qian Long

-During the period of Qian Long Emperor's ruling, England had finished The First Industrial Revolution, American announced independence, and France erupted The French Revolution.
+During his ruling period, England had finished The First Industrial Revolution, American announced independence, and France erupted The French Revolution.

-The western world was marching forward with a high speed, while Hong Li, however, had led his empire heading to a different direction.
+The western world was marching forward with a high speed, while the Qianlong Emperor, however, led his empire heading in a different direction.

-Qian Long Emperor commanded to compile the Complete Book Collection in Four Sections, which includes approximately 800 million Chinese characters.
+The Qianlong Emperor commanded to compile the Complete Book Collection in Four Sections (Si Ku Quan Shu), which includes approximately 800 million Chinese characters.

-However, this turned out to be a cultural havoc, under the name of compiling.
+However, this turned out to be cultural havoc under the name of compiling.

 The means of organizing and compiling of ancient books were intriguing and advanced, however, the destruction was huge and irreversible.

-Qian Long Emperor’s government collected as many books as they could, and then destroyed those were disliked by the Qing Empire’s ruling class.
+Qianlong Emperor’s government collected as many books as they could, and then destroyed those disliked by the Qing Empire’s ruling class.

-The banned and destroyed books were nearly as many as they compiled in this huge collection; a great deal of historical documents of the Ming Dynasty were systematically perished or "decorated" as well.
+The banned and destroyed books were nearly as many as that were compiled in this huge collection; plenty of historical documents concerning the Ming Dynasty were systematically perished or "decorated" as well.

 This was a huge disaster for Chinese culture.